Better Me

 Drowsy drivers are a public health concern, according to the National Sleep Foundation.
 Drowsy driving causes 100,000 accidents, 71,000 injuries and more than 6,400 deaths a year in the United States.
 They report that people who get less than two hours of sleep in the past 24 hours are not fit to drive, and people who have slept three to five hours are still impaired.

 We talked to Sanjay Kaji, MD, a sleep medicine specialist with Banner – University Medicine, to learn more about the risks of fatigue on the road.
-“When you drive when you’re tired or drowsy, you may have trouble paying attention, slower reaction times, trouble making good decisions and a higher risk for accidents,” he said.
+“When you drive when you’re tired or drowsy, you may have trouble paying attention, slower reaction times, trouble making good decisions and a higher risk for motor vehicle crashes,” he said.

 Your brain simply doesn’t function as well when you’re sleepy.
 Your attention, concentration and reaction time all suffer.
 Your judgment is impaired, so you’re not as good at making decisions.